EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 These entities are collectively referred to hereinafter as “ABB.”

-The Policy sets forth the data privacy principles followed by ABB in connection with the transfer and protection of Personal Data received by ABB from its parent corporation, affiliates, and customers located in the European Union (“EU”), the European Economic Area (“EEA”), and Switzerland.
-ABB complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from the EU, EEA, and Switzerland, respectively.
-ABB has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles, is committed to subjecting all Personal Data received in reliance on each Privacy Shield Framework to the Framework’s applicable Principles.
+The Policy sets forth the data privacy principles followed by ABB in connection with the transfer and protection of Personal Data received by ABB from its parent corporation, affiliates, and customers located in the European Economic Area (“EEA”), UK and Switzerland.
+ABB complies with the EU-US Data Privacy Framework, the UK Extension to the EU-US Data Privacy Framework and the Swiss-US Data Privacy Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data from the EEA, UK and Switzerland, respectively.
+ABB has certified to the U.S. Department of Commerce that it adheres to the EU-US Data Privacy Framework Principles and Swiss-US Data Privacy Framework Principles, is committed to subjecting all Personal Data received in reliance on the respective Framework to the Framework’s applicable Principles.

-This Policy is to be applied consistent with the Privacy Shield Principles.
-If there is any conflict between the terms in this Policy and the applicable Privacy Shield Principles, the Privacy Shield Principles as applicable shall govern.
+This Policy is to be applied consistent with the EU-US Data Privacy Framework Principles and the Swiss-US Data Privacy Framework Principles.
+If there is any conflict between the terms in this Policy and the applicable Framework Principles, the Framework Principles as applicable shall govern.

 ABB has certified that it adheres to the Privacy Shield Principles: